dlbbld/clean-chess/README.md

 Fifty moves without capture and pawn move:
 No
 ```
+The repetitions are indicated in order as occured on the board.
+As different positions can repeat, the positions are identified as A, B, C ... in order of first occurrence.

 ## Fifty-moves
 The following game ends with a series above fifty moves without capture and pawn move according to [Wikipedia](https://en.wikipedia.org/wiki/Fifty-move_rule#Karpov_vs._Kasparov,_1991).
 The number of halfmoves without capture and pawn moves are indicated in brackets.
 (1) for series start, (100) - fifty moves reached, (103) - end of series.